navinkeizer/Deece/README.md

 Similarly, a number of works aimed to provide distributed seach for P2P storage networks.
 More recently, The Graph has built a decentralised indexing protocol for blockchain data using cryptocurrency incentives.

-However, none of the above projects captures our specific use case of decentralised search for decentralised Web3 data.
+However, none of the above projects entirely captures our specific use case of decentralised search for decentralised Web3 data.